1830–31 United States Senate elections: Illinois

 Illinois had two elections in this cycle: one for each seat.

 Illinois (regular)

-For the Class 3 seat, one-term incumbent Jacksonian Elias Kane was re-elected in 1831 for the term beginning March 4, 1831.
+For the Class 3 seat, one-term incumbent Jacksonian Elias Kane was re-elected on December 11, 1830, for the term beginning March 4, 1831.

 Illinois (special)

 For the Class 2 seat, Jacksonian incumbent John McLean, who had been elected in 1828 or 1829, died October 14, 1830.
 Jacksonian David J. Baker was appointed November 12, 1830 to continue the term until a special election.
 On December 11, 1830, Jacksonian John McCracken Robinson was elected to finish the term and was seated January 4, 1831.

 Kentucky

 Kentucky had two elections in this cycle.

 When Jacksonian John Rowan's term ended March 3, 1831, the legislature had not yet voted a replacement.
 When the legislature resumed for its session in November 1831, Anti-Jacksonian Henry Clay was elected, but still in time to participate when the 22nd Congress convened in December 1831.